About KnightCite: A Dedication

 Compiled by Karen Jackson, KnightCite user and Class of 2009

-KnightCite is an online citation generator service provided by the Hekman Library of Calvin College.
+KnightCite is an online citation generator service provided by the Hekman Library of Calvin University.
 This service simplifies the often tedious task of compiling an accurate bibliography in the appropriate style by formatting the given data on a source into a reliable citation, eliminating the need to memorize minute details of style for multiple kinds of sources.
 The service is provided free of charge by the college, and is available to members both within and outside of the Calvin community.
 There is no advertising on the site, and those who choose to register on the site will have the option of saving all of their citations and even multiple bibliographies to their account.

 While there are currently several other citation services available on the web (some for free and others available at a cost), KnightCite was created in 2004 when comparably free and powerful enough tools were not available.
 The creators of KnightCite chose to develop a program for Calvin that could ensure both relevant and highly accurate results.
 Greg Sennema, a digital resource librarian at Calvin, explained: